Definition for Community Engagement

 Partnership: sustained collaboration between institutions of higher education and communities for the mutually beneficial exchange, exploration, and application of knowledge, information, and resources.
 Examples are research, capacity building, or economic development.

-Community Outreach: The application and provision of institutional resources, knowledge or services that directly benefit the community.
+Community Outreach: The application and provision of institutional resources, knowledge, or services that directly benefit the community.
 Examples include music concerts, athletic events, student volunteers, public lectures, or health fairs.

 Community-Engaged Service: The application of one's professional expertise that addresses a community-identified need and supports the goals and mission of the University and the community.
-Community-engaged service may entail the delivery of expertise, resources, and service to the community.
+Community-engaged service may entail the delivery of expertise, resources, and services to the community.

-Community-Engaged Teaching/Learning: A pedagogical approach that connects students and faculty with activities that address community-identified needs through mutually beneficial partnerships that deepen student's academic and civic learning.
+Community-Engaged Teaching/Learning: A pedagogical approach that connects students and faculty with activities that address community-identified needs through mutually beneficial partnerships that deepen students' academic and civic learning.
 Examples are service-learning courses or service-learning clinical practica.

 VCU has adopted an institution-wide definition of community engagement and related terminology (community, partnership, community-engaged scholarship, research, service, teaching/learning, community outreach, partnership, and community).
-These definitions were developed and approved through a process initiated by the Council for Community Engagement, approved through various VCU committees and eventually by the President's cabinet.
+These definitions were developed and approved through a process initiated by the Council for Community Engagement, approved through various VCU committees, and eventually by the President's cabinet.